-When a trustee dies, the trust document should be examined to determine the process for succession.
-Understanding the implications of trustee succession is crucial for the trust’s beneficiaries.
+When a trustee dies, the trust deed should be examined to determine the process for appointing replacement trustees.
+Understanding the mechanics of trustee succession under English and Welsh law is crucial for protecting the trust’s beneficiaries.

-Examining the trust document is the first step in ensuring continuity.
-We will guide you through the process, addressing the potential consequences for the trust and its beneficiaries.
+Examining the trust deed is the first step in ensuring continuity.
+We will guide you through the process, addressing the potential consequences for the trust and its beneficiaries — and, importantly, what you can do right now to ensure this situation never arises.

 Key Takeaways